Breakdown in the ORF cooking show: How the Frauenerfling made international headlines

 “We are terribly sorry”

-But how could this error come about?
+But how might this error come regarding?
 The food was cooked according to an old recipe that can also be used to prepare very bone-rich fish.
 “I asked a well-known fisherman to bring a white fish because it is a traditional white fish dish.
 He made a mistake and brought a female nerfling, that was our misfortune,” explains Lukesch.
 The mix-up also occurred because the fisherman mistakenly assigned the women’s Nerfling to the extraction specifications of the – not protected – Nerfling.
 “We’re terribly sorry for the mistake.
 Everyone, me and the fisherman,” says the innkeeper contritely.

 The recipe, which is still available on the show’s website, does not recommend any specific type of fish; it only mentions “35 dag fish fillet”.
 Postscript: “Preferably from a fisherman you trust”.
 The “minced (fish) labels for Lent” are served with “branded dog,” it goes on to say.